jayguptacal/HealthAndPharma/README.md

-# Can We Predict if a Cell is Malignant or Benign with Machine Learning?
+# Can We Predict if the Body Cell is Malignant or Benign with Machine Learning?

 CHECK OUT MODELING HERE ==>> <a href="https://github.com/jayguptacal/HealthAndPharma/blob/main/CancerCellPrediction/Id_Malignant_Benign_with_ML.ipynb">Modeling Notebook</a> and for any reason if the notebook does not load properly or there is an error message, please reload the notebook!